kumleshkurre/springboot-jpa-join-example/README.md

 - API successfully performs CRUD operations
 - Data automatically stored in PostgreSQL
 - REST endpoints tested via Postman

+## 📝Notes (English and Hindi)
+### 🔹 Why does NULL appear in JOIN queries?
+NULL values appear in JOIN queries when the related data does not exist in one of the joined tables.
+This usually happens when:
+- Data is inserted into one table
+- The corresponding record with the same ID does not exist in the other table In cases of **LEFT JOIN** or **RIGHT JOIN**, the table that does not have matching data returns **NULL** for its columns.

+### Example
+If a record exists in the `employe` table but not in the `staff` table for the same ID, a JOIN query will return NULL values for the missing table columns.

+### Solution
+- Insert data first into the **parent table**
+- Then insert related data into the **child table**
+- Use **Foreign Key constraints** to maintain data consistency 👉 NULL appears in JOIN queries because matching data does not exist in both tables.
+---
+### ❓ JOIN Query me NULL data kyon aata hai?

+Jab hum JOIN query use karte hain aur dono tables ka data match nahi hota, to result me **NULL values** aa jati hain.
+Aksar ye problem tab hoti hai jab:
+- Ek table me data insert hota hai
+- Doosri table me usi ID ka data exist nahi karta

+### 📌 Example
+Agar `employe` table me record hai lekin `staff` table me same `id` ka record nahi hai, aur hum **LEFT JOIN** ya **RIGHT JOIN** use karte hain, to jis table ka data missing hota hai wahan **NULL** aa jata hai.

+### ✅ Solution
+- Pehle **parent table** (employe) me data insert karein
+- Phir **child table** (staff) me insert karein
+- Foreign Key constraint use karein taaki data mismatch na ho

+👉 Isliye JOIN me NULL aata hai, kyunki dono tables ka data same (matching) nahi hota.

 ## 🎯 Learning Outcome
 - Hands-on experience with Spring Boot